Chandra-MARX/marxs/docs/runexample.rst

    Some warnings that ACIS 1024 * pixel size does not match chip size exactly ...

 That was easy!

+If you are simulating an instrument that is not part pf the MARXS package itself you can either specify everything yourself (see :ref:`sect-optics` for more details) or use files provided, e.g. by the instrument team.
+In that case, you have probably also received more detailed instructions on how to use these files.

 Run the simulation
 ==================